ligato/docs/docs/tutorials/02_plugin-deps.md

 ---

+!!!
+Note
+    The Ligato documentation uses the term, __conf file__, to refer to a plugin's config or configuration file.
+The contents of this file contain parameters defining the plugin's behavior at startup.
+For more information on conf files, see the [Conf Files](../user-guide/config-files.md) section of the _User Guide_.

-Now, you can load the plugin configuration from a file.
-By default, the name of the config file will be derived from the plugin name with an extension of `.conf`.
-The configuration file name of your HelloWorld plugin will be `helloworld.conf`.
+Now, you can load the plugin's conf file.
+By default, the name of the configuration file is derived from the plugin name with an extension of `.conf`.

+The conf file name of your HelloWorld plugin is `helloworld.conf`.

 ```go
 type Config struct {